Course: Electronic News Media 2 (RTV 4301)

 - In phase 2, students will have challenges gathering video content.
 Instructor suggestions will be extremely helpful.
-Knowledge of copyright and other mass communication laws are very helpful as students have limited experience in this realm.
+Knowledge of copyright and other mass communication laws is very helpful as students have limited experience in this realm.

 - Phase 3 and 4 will require a lot of time and attention.
-An instructor should edit and revise scripts in real time.
+An instructor should edit and revise scripts in real-time.
 This ensures each student can proceed and move forward.
-This is time consuming, but necessary in order for the project to be high quality and completed on schedule.
+This is time-consuming, but necessary in order for the project to be high quality and completed on schedule.

-- The video editing process also requires real time feedback so students can make revisions in a timely fashion.
+- The video editing process also requires real-time feedback so students can make revisions in a timely fashion.
 Having teaching assistants or upperclassmen to assemble these stories will be a tremendous help.
 These advanced students can fit the scripts together in the context of a 30-minute news special.
 They can also coach students through struggles when the instructor cannot manage all students’ needs simultaneously.
 Student anchors will record their anchor reads using their cell phones and send the video clips back to the instructor.
 An advanced student will place these video clips in the news special, completing the process.
 The students have a single deliverable and can see their work shine as a special cumulative group project.